-BUT they had gotten a little rusty in places from being outside.
+BUT they had gotten a little rusty in places from being outside on the screened porch.

-No worries.
-I sanded those areas lightly and sprayed both chairs with ORB.
+I sanded those areas lightly and sprayed both chairs with Oil Rubbed Bronze.

 I then took that same gold paint and rubbed it over the medallion on the chair back to bring out the detail.